vboussange/ParametricModels.jl/README.md

 [![Build Status](https://github.com/vboussange/ParametricModels.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/vboussange/ParametricModels.jl/actions/workflows/CI.yml?query=branch%3Amain)

-DifferentialEquations.jl is amazing, but sometimes you want to write an ODE model once for all, and simply play around with the model without bothering further with the details of the numerical solve, etc...
-If this is the case, ParametricModels.jl is for you!
+**DifferentialEquations.jl** is amazing, but sometimes you want to write an ODE model once for all, and simply play around with the model without bothering further about the details of the numerical solve, etc...
+If this is the case, **ParametricModels.jl** is for you!

 ## Getting started